 After tours I would often hear: “You have given us so much information, I don’t think I can remember everything.
 Is there anyplace where all this information is written down?”

 To this I would answer, “No, not that I’m aware of.”

 After a while folks started saying: “You should write a book.

 Because so many of you folks have considered me qualified for such an undertaking, I decided to take your advice.
 The book is titled “UNDERSTANDING LAVA TUBES AND LAVA CAVES

 The book covers the two methods of lava tube formation, and various erosional processes.
 It looks at how air can color the rock and help shape delicate cave features.
 There’s a chapter which looks at the various types of lava formations and explains how they form.
 The book also provides information about other types of lava caves, and their formation.
 In addition to this, practical information about lava tube caving, and preservation, is provided.
 And there is a question section, which I have used to provide information that did not easily fit in the text.
-(Book reviews)
+(Book reviews / sales)